-- (1) The amounts for Mr. Kennedy for termination without cause reflect his entitlement if he is terminated prior to July 29, 2014.
-Details of his entitlement in the event the termination takes place after July 29, 2014 are included in the summary of Mr. Kennedy's employment agreement as set out in this Circular.
-The amounts for Mr. Kennedy's retirement reflect his entitlement after he reaches 55 years of age.
-Details of his entitlement in the event of retirement prior to age 55 are included in the summary of Mr. Kennedy's employment agreement as set out in this Circular. - (2) The amounts for all NEOs (other than Mr. Kennedy) for retirement assume the NEO retires on or after the age of 55, and that they have been approved as a "Qualified Retirement" by the Board pursuant to the terms of these incentive plans. - (3) Does not include any amounts for base salary, perquisite or STIP that may be payable under common law or civil law. - (4) This amount reflects the amounts payable under the plan document for North West's PSU plan.
-The value of the PSUs is calculated by multiplying the number of qualified Share units by the fair market value as determined under the PSU plans (\$25.28) as at February 1, 2014.
-With respect to death or disability, the assumption used is that all NEOs will either die or incur their disability at the end of the fiscal year, so these amounts are not prorated. - (5) These amounts reflect the amounts payable under the Original Option Plan and Amended and Restated Option Plan.
+(1) The amounts for Mr. Kennedy's retirement reflect his entitlement at age 56 years of age.

+- (2) The amounts for all NEOs (other than Mr. Kennedy) for retirement assume the NEO retires on or after the age of 55, and that they have been approved as a "Qualified Retirement" by the Board pursuant to the terms of these incentive plans. - (3) This amount reflects the amounts payable under the plan document for North West's PSU plan.
+The value of the PSUs is calculated by multiplying the number of qualified Share units by the fair market value as determined under the PSU plans (\$29.38) as at February 1, 2016.
+With respect to death or disability, the amounts are prorated as at January 31, 2016 pursuant to the terms of the PSU Plan.
+For Mr. Kennedy, the amounts are calculated pursuant to the terms of his employment agreement. - (4) These amounts reflect the amounts payable under the Original Option Plan and Amended and Restated Option Plan.
 With respect to the amounts payable upon Retirement, the amounts payable assume that all NEOs were approved for "Qualified Retirement under the Original Option Plan and Amended and Restated Option Plan.
-The value of the options is calculated by multiplying the number of qualified options by the January 31, 2014 closing Share price of \$25.42, and subtracting from that amount the number of qualified options multiplied by the exercise price or revised strike price of each option. - (6) The amounts for Mr. Gilpin's termination without cause assume he is terminated within the first 5 years of his employment.
-Details of his entitlement after 5 years are included in the summary of Mr. Gilpin's employment offer as set out in this Circular. - (7) The amounts for Ms. Hiebert's termination without cause assume she is terminated within the first 5 years of her employment.
-Details of her entitlement after 5 years are included in the summary of Ms. Hiebert's employment offer as set out in this Circular.
+The value of the options is calculated by multiplying the number of qualified options by the January 31, 2016 closing Share price of \$30.53, and subtracting from that amount the number of qualified options multiplied by the exercise price or revised strike price of each option.
+For Mr. Kennedy, the amounts are calculated pursuant to the terms of his employment agreement.